nicolascguedert/nicolascguedert/README.md

 </div>

 ## Hi there!
 I'm Nicolas Constante Guedert
-    - ✍ Learning CyberSecurity and C++
+    - ✍ Learning CyberSecurity and C#
-    - 👨‍🎓 Student of Computer Science at Federal University of Santa Catarina
     - 👨‍💻 Certified in Ethical Hacking Essentials (EHE) at EC-Council by Acadi-TI
     - 😄 Pronouns: He/His
 ##